-12.2.9.
-In relation to the EMG1 Works area, as part of the EMG1 DCO a detailed programme of archaeological investigation was undertaken between July 2014 and September 2017.
+12.2.8.
+In relation to the EMG1 Works area, as part of the process for securing consent and delivering the EMG1 DCO, a detailed programme of archaeological investigation was undertaken between July 2014 and September 2017.
 A programme of geophysical survey was undertaken across the majority of the EMG1 Works area with the survey recording the presence of anomalies of likely, probable and possible archaeological interest.
 A programme of archaeological fieldwalking was also undertaken within multiple fields recovering material dating from the 16th century onwards, which was also supported by a LiDAR survey identifying the presence of former field boundaries and areas of ridge and furrow within the western part of the EMG1 Works area.
-The geophysical survey and
+The geophysical survey and fieldwalking informed a subsequent programme of trial trenching across the EMG1 Works area, undertaken in multiple phases (Appendix 12B (Document DCO 6.12B/MCO 6.12B)).

-- fieldwalking informed a subsequent programme of trial trenching across the EMG1 Works area, undertaken in multiple phases (Appendix 12b). - 12.2.10.
-Informed by the trial trenching, between December 2016 and September 2017 an extensive programme of archaeological mitigation was undertaken at the EMG1 site in the form of 14 separate open excavation areas.
+- 12.2.9.
+Informed by the trial trenching, between December 2016 and September 2017, an extensive programme of archaeological mitigation was undertaken at the EMG1 site in the form of 14 separate open excavation areas.
 The earliest evidence of human activity consisted of worked flints potentially dating to the Mesolithic or Early Neolithic periods.
 The majority of the excavation areas show signs of activity associated with the Iron Age, with recorded features consisting of pit alignments, roundhouse ring gullies, enclosure ditches and field system remains.
 At least six discrete enclosures were discovered across the landscape, with field boundaries of Iron Age date recorded at a number of the other sites.
-Three of the excavation areas show signs of concerted activity in the Romano-British period relating to enclosures and the remains of field system (Appendix 12b). - 12.2.11.
+Three of the excavation areas show signs of field system (Appendix 12B (Document DCO 6.12B/MCO 6.12B)). - 12.2.10.
 Archaeological mitigation at EMG1 also took the form of preservation in-situ.
 It was agreed that two groups of archaeological features would be preserved in-situ under the proposed landscape bund bounding EMG1 to the north and west.
 These features consisted of ditches and possible enclosures dating to the Iron Age referred to as Site A and Site B located within the EMG1 Works area.
 A third group of archaeological features in the eastern part of EMG1 located in Field 40 adjacent to the M1 motorway had been incorporated within the agreed programme of archaeological excavation, although it was ultimately determined that development would not need to take place in this location.
-As such, the archaeological features in this location consisting of possible Iron Age enclosures were retained in-situ (Appendix 12b).
+As such, the archaeological features in this location consisting of possible Iron Age enclosures were retained in-situ (Appendix 12B (Document DCO 6.12B/MCO 6.12B)).